carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 ## Illustrate the message

-In a drawing application of your choice (including pencil and paper), draw a chart that matches the following descriptions.
+Using pencil and paper, or a drawing application of your choice, think about the data elements that would help communicate these messages, and draft one ore more charts that match the following descriptions.
+Data visualization works well as an iterative process.
+You can experiement with different chart types.

 1. The presence of wolves promoted fox abundance more than coyote abundance in the 1980s.
 2. Higher mean annual air temperature decreased the ratio of foxes to coyotes across North America.